 Tribal Museum Studies Courses

 TMSD 201 Introduction to Tribal Museum Studies (4 CR) - to be offered this Fall

 This course presents an overview of museums with an emphasis on tribal museums and cultural centers; explores the ethical and legal issues related to Native people and the museums that portray their histories; contrasts mainstream museums and community-driven tribal museums and the skills needed for careers in museums and as Native artists.
-Click here for course syllabus.
+Click here to see a sample course syllabus.